ichabod801/dm/CAMPAIGN_FILES.md

 ## Homebrew Monsters

 If you have created any homebrew monsters you can put stat blocks for them in the campaign files.
-The parser I have is pretty picky, and I want to work on that, but for the mean time you need to be careful with the formatting.
 Generally, you can just copy from the SRD files and modify the text.
 If you run into problems, check this section for details that the parser looks for.

 Every chapter file is searched for stat blocks.
 Any that are found are added to the list of creatures available for combat in the Egor system.
 The exception is any chapter whose top level header (the single '#' header at the start of the file) is 'Player Characters'.
 Egor loads those into the player character tracking.